ftherrien/p2ptrans/README.md

 ## Latest Updates

-**3.2.2020**: The [documentation](https://p2ptrans.readthedocs.io) is finally available!
+**4.15.2020**: The Interface Matching (p2pint) is now fully functional **3.2.2020**: The [documentation](https://p2ptrans.readthedocs.io) is finally available!

 ## Features
-p2ptrans can be used directly as a command-line interface (cli) or as a python package.
+p2ptrans (and p2pint) can be used directly as a command-line interface (cli) or as a python package.
 It can be used for two main aspects:

 ### 1. Phase Transformations:
 p2ptrans can find the optimal mechanism of transformation between any two structures.
 It can provide the following information: